The-Software-Enterprise/prd/template/4-value_proposition.md

 # The Value Proposition

-**StudentSphere** will act as an all-in-one platform to revitalize campus association life, creating more dynamism and offering greater visibility to associations while allowing students to discover more.
+**Student Sphere** will act as an all-in-one platform to revitalize campus association life, creating more dynamism and offering greater visibility to associations while allowing students to discover more.

 ### For Students:
 - **Centralized Communication**: Stay informed with real-time updates from all EPFL associations in one convenient platform.
 Access recent news, upcoming events, and association activities effortlessly.